-Following the acquisition of Lady Alice Mines, the Company has a project portfolio from which it aims to unlock embedded value and deliver shareholder returns through capital growth.
+Lady Alice Mines provides the Company with a project portfolio from which it aims to unlock embedded value and deliver shareholder returns through capital growth.
 It is the aim of the Company to explore and analyse the assets within this portfolio to the point that will, in the view of the Board, optimise the risk-reward value equation for its shareholders.
 This may include monetising or divesting assets at any stage up to and including the building of economically sustainable operations.